-- Before travel commences, a passenger may upgrade to a fare of higher value to travel to any of the carrier's destinations in the world provided travel is in accordance with (3) below. - (2) Penalties and additional charges are waived when a fare is upgraded in accordance with (1) above. - (3) Passengers upgrading in accordance with (1) above, may do so provided: - (a) Ticketing and advance purchase requirements of the new fare have been met; - (b) Travel is via Condor Flugdienst GmbH; - (c) Reservations have been booked in the appropriate class of service of the new fare; and - (d) The difference in fares has been paid. - (4) After departure, the passenger holding a ticket for return, circle trip or open jaw travel may upgrade the total fare in accordance with the rules of the fare paid. - (e) The original fare paid (including all additional charges) will be used as a full credit towards the fare for the upgraded journey. - (f) In the event travel at the new fare is subsequently changed and/or cancelled, the higher fee(s) for either the originally purchased or new fare shall be assessed. - (g) Exception: For travel which has been upgraded to a fare type which has no associated fees, changes may be made without additional charge; however, the cancellation fee from the original fare will be applied to the new upgraded fare.
+- Before travel commences, a passenger may upgrade to a fare of higher value to travel to any of the carrier's destinations in the world provided travel is in accordance with (2) below. - (2) Passengers upgrading in accordance with (1) above, may do so provided: - (a) Ticketing and advance purchase requirements of the new fare have been met; - (b) Travel is via Condor Flugdienst GmbH; - (c) Reservations have been booked in the appropriate class of service of the new fare; and - (d) The difference in fares has been paid. - (3) After departure, the passenger holding a ticket for return, circle trip or open jaw travel may upgrade the total fare in accordance with the rules of the fare paid. - (4) The original fare paid (including all additional charges) will be used as a full credit towards the fare for the upgraded journey. - (5) In the event travel at the new fare is subsequently changed and/or cancelled, the higher fee(s) for either the originally purchased or new fare shall be assessed. - (6) Exception: For travel which has been upgraded to a fare type which has no associated fees, changes may be made without additional charge; however, the cancellation fee from the original fare will be applied to the new upgraded fare.